rohithegde/rohithegde.github.com/_posts/2021-07-25-ckad-preparation.md

 9. **Prioritise your questions well.** A quick read of the question and the % weightage for it will help you decide whether you should answer it now or later.
 Eg : A lot of resources needed to be created for a question with weightage 3%.
 I skipped it and went to the next one since it had similar requirements but weightage of 7%.
 10. Each proper noun in the question(eg: resource name) gets copied on your clipboard on clicking it.
 Very useful feature - saves time and prevents spelling mistakes !

-I loved studying for CKAD exam.
+I loved studying for CKAD.
 It was so different and practical compared to the other certifications.
-It helped me in improving my k8s CLI skills + was a good practice env since I intend to give CKA exam next.
+It helped me in improving my k8s CLI skills + was a good practice env as I intend to give CKA exam next.

 I wish you the best of luck if you plan on giving this exam :thumbsup:.
 <br/>Feel free to share your experiences.
 Every bit of knowledge helps :blush:.